The energy cost of inference at scale

 Most AI strategies optimise for replacing human expertise.
 The higher-value target is accelerating how people develop expertise.
 When judgment is what makes AI useful, the real bottleneck is learning, not automation.

 The prevailing use of AI, across every domain, replaces human thinking rather than developing it.
-Learning is the counter-case: the one place where we can prove the alternative works.
+Learning is the counter-case: the one place we can prove the alternative works.
+The bottleneck has always been feedback, not information.

 Generative video is improving faster than the models built to detect it.
 The more resilient approach works upstream: cryptographic attestation at the hardware level, proving footage was optically captured rather than computationally produced.

 Social media companies deploy algorithms that shape the information diet of billions with no mandatory proof of competency.
 AI widens the gap further.
 Every previous technology that could cause this kind of harm eventually triggered licensing.
-The only question is whether it happens before the serious damage or after.
+The only question is when.

-Inference Research grew out of a background that spans particle physics, climate science, and carbon dioxide removal.
+Inference Research grew out of a background that spans experimental physics and climate science.
 The thread connecting these fields is the same one that runs through this work: complex systems behave in ways that reward careful observation over confident prediction.

 The research group exists because the conversation about AI's real-world impact needs more rigour and fewer press releases.
 We bring a physical-sciences perspective to questions that are too often framed as purely technical or purely political.